 on site

 Koh Ker is 120 km from Siem Reap, on a now-paved road.
-By van or car: about 1 hour and 45 minutes.
+By van or car: about 1h45.
 The site is often combined with Beng Mealea in the same day (Beng Mealea in the morning, Koh Ker in the afternoon).
 Tuk-tuks are not recommended for this distance.

-Organized tours from Siem Reap offer this Koh Ker + Beng Mealea combination with air-conditioned van transport, a guide, and lunch included.
+Organized tours from Siem Reap offer this Koh Ker + Beng Mealea combination with transportation in an air-conditioned van, a guide, and lunch included.
 This is by far the most comfortable option.

 Air-conditioned van day trip covering both remote temples, English-speaking guide.
 From about 45 USD per person.